Millions of Girls Worldwide Still Subjected to Painful, Dangerous Genital Cutting

 The U.S. government considers FGM “a serious human rights abuse, and a form of gender-based violence and child abuse,” according to the State Department.

 Thirty-two mostly African nations have long been known as FGM hot spots.
-In addition, the study found FGM evidence in 31 Western countries, including the United States, where the ritual is practiced in immigrant communities, and more than half a million girls have either undergone the ritual or are at risk; and in 29 other countries where small-scale national studies and other evidence confirm the existence of the practice.
+In addition, the study found FGM evidence in 31 Western countries, including the United States, where the ritual is practiced in immigrant communities and in 29 other countries where small-scale national studies and other evidence confirm the existence of the practice.

 Ritual crosses religious and cultural lines